EmirAlpGence/EmirAlpGence/README.md

 I am an experienced 3D/CAD/CAM modeler using a variety of tools such as Blender, 3D Experience, Creo, Solidworks, Catia, AutoCAD, FreeCAD, etc.
 I'm also interested in game design with Unity and Unreal and also developing an indie game.
 You can find my projects in my portfolio.

+(I am not using this Github profile for work related projects, since FZI has it's own private GitLab server - This repository is only for illustration and personal projects)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Kurze Informationen über mich